-Using substitutions like in earlier sections, the three models can be used to generate three families of models, which we call Family 5a, 5b, and 5c.
+Using substitutions like in earlier sections, the three models can be used to generate three families of models.
 The corresponding ideals of defining relations for the $a{u,v}$ have dimension three.
 We do not know whether these families completely characterize all the interesting models whose group is D10, nor do we know anything about models for even larger groups.
 Does there exist for every $n \ge 2$ a quarter plane model with multiplicities whose group is D2n?